 As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for a portion of its Series 2008 variable rate debt.
-In conjunction with the refinancing of the 2008 Series Bonds and issuance of the 2013 Bonds, the University entered into a ten-year interest rate swap agreement that provides for the University to receive interest from the counterparty at one month USD-LIBOR-BBA and to pay interest to the counterparty at a fixed rate of 1.75% on the notional amount of \$16,772,527 and \$17,687,527 at June 30, 2015 and 2014, respectively.
+In conjunction with the refinancing of the 2008 Series Bonds and issuance of the 2013 Bonds, the University entered into a ten-year interest rate swap agreement that provides for the University to receive interest from the counterparty at one month USD-LIBOR-BBA and to pay interest to the counterparty at a fixed rate of 1.75 percent on the notional amount of \$15,821,527 and \$16,772,527 at June 30, 2016 and 2015, respectively.
 The difference between the variable interest rate and the fixed interest rate is settled monthly and is included in interest expense.
 The agreement is recorded at fair value with subsequent changes in fair value included in expenses.
-The fair value of the swap agreement at June 30, 2015 and 2014, was immaterial.
+The fair value of the swap agreement at June 30, 2016 and 2015, was immaterial.